Irish immigration to Montserrat: Background

-Montserrat was first settled on by Anglo-Irish Catholics in 1632, who were sent there by Sir Thomas Warner, the first British governor of neighbouring St Kitts.
-After the settlement, more Anglo-Irish settlers were attracted from colonial Virginia and they established plantations to grow tobacco and indigo, which would eventually be followed by cotton and sugar.
+Montserrat was first settled on by Irish Catholics in 1632, who were sent there by Sir Thomas Warner, the first British governor of neighbouring St Kitts.
+After the settlement, more Irish settlers were attracted from colonial Virginia and they established plantations to grow tobacco and indigo, which would eventually be followed by cotton and sugar.

 By the mid-seventeenth century, Irish Catholics accounted for the majority of the roughly 1,000 families resident on the island.
 Following Cromwell's victory in Ireland in 1653, it is estimated that as many as 10,000 Catholics were transported to the West Indies, some settling on Montserrat.
 Irish people accounted for over 70% of Montserrat's white population by the late seventeenth century, thus "registering the highest concentration of persons of Irish ethnicity of any colony in the history of both the first and second English empires".

 The early settlers were repeatedly attacked by French forces and Carib Indians.
 The French took possession of the island in 1664 and again in 1667, but it was restored to England by the Treaty of Breda.
 French forces sacked the island in 1712 and captured it for the last time in 1782, but the Treaty of Paris (1783) again returned it to Britain.

-These Anglo-Irish people not only made up most of the population but they grew wealthy and played a huge role in the island's economy, becoming far more successful than their English and Scottish counterparts because, as one contemporary explained, They knew how to be tough and efficient slave masters.
+These Irish people not only made up most of the population but they grew wealthy and played a huge role in the island's economy, becoming far more successful than their English and Scottish counterparts because, as one contemporary explained, They knew how to be tough and efficient slave masters.